Risk-inclusive Contextual Bandits for Early Phase Clinical Trials: Simulation Studies

-We now summarize our insights from the experiments and provide our recommendations to implement this framework in practice: (1) \texttt{RiTS-AIPW} is a much safer alternative compared to \texttt{Rand-AIPW} and \texttt{TS-AIPW}.
+We now summarize our insights from the experiments and provide our recommendations to implement this framework in practice: (1) \texttt{RiTS-AIPW} is a much safer alternative compared to \texttt{Rand-AIPW}, \texttt{TS-AIPW}, and \texttt{Rand-OF}.
 (2) Severely mis-specified trial optimizers can potentially impact allocation of better and safer treatments, so domain knowledge from earlier phases has to be incorporated to mitigate mis-specifications.
 (3) Setting $\delta= 0.05\ \text{or} \ 0.1$, $n_0=24 \ \text{or} \ 40$, and $m=80$ seems sensible in scenarios similar to our settings.
-(4) A sufficiently large burn-in sample size $m$ is required for valid time-uniform coverage.
+(4) A large burn-in sample size $m$ is required for valid time-uniform coverage.
 During earlier stages, point estimates of \texttt{RiTS-AIPW} can be used safely.
-With enough burn-in sample size $m$, bounds in \texttt{RiTS-AIPW} can be used safety to abruptly stop trials with confidence.
+With enough burn-in sample size $m$, bounds in \texttt{RiTS-AIPW} can be used safely to stop trials abruptly with confidence.